esphome/esphome-docs/components/sensor/htu21d.rst

 - **humidity** (*Optional*): The information for the humidity sensor.
   All options from :ref:`Sensor <config-sensor>`.

+- **heater** (*Optional*): The information for the heater sensor.
+  All options from :ref:`Sensor <config-sensor>`.

 - **update_interval** (*Optional*, :ref:`config-time`): The interval to check the sensor.
 Defaults to ``60s``.

+Heater can be enable to helps to correct the reading, please read the datasheet for more information.

 See Also
 --------